Greek Muslims: Thessalian Greek Muslims

 Artillery captain William Martin Leake wrote in his Travels in Northern Greece (1835) that he spoke with the Bektashi Sheikh and the Vezir of Trikala in Greek.
 In fact, he specifically states that the Sheikh used the word "ἄνθρωπος" to define men, and he quotes the Vezir as saying, καί έγώ εϊμαι προφήτης στά Ιωάννινα..
 British Consul-General John Elijah Blunt observed in the last quarter of the 19th century, "Greek is also generally spoken by the Turkish inhabitants, and appears to be the common language between Turks and Christians."

 Research on purchases of property and goods registered in the notarial archive of Agathagellos Ioannidis between 1882 and 1898, right after the annexation, concludes that the overwhelming majority of Thessalian Muslims who became Greek citizens were able to speak and write Greek.
 An interpreter was needed only in 15% of transactions, half of which involved women, which might indicate that most Thessalian Muslim women were monolingual and possibly illiterate.
 However, a sizable population of Circassians and Tatars were settled in Thessaly in the second half of the 19th century, in the towns of Yenişehir (Larissa), Velestino, Ermiye (Almyros), and villages of Balabanlı (Asimochori) and Loksada in Karditsa.
 It is possible that they and also the Albanian Muslims were the ones who did not fully understand the Greek Language.
 Moreover, some Muslims served as interpreters in these transactions.

 Greek Morean/Peleponnesian Muslims

-Greek-speaking Muslims lived in cities, citadels, towns, and some villages close to fortified settlements in the Peleponnese, such as Patras, Rio, Tripolitsa, Koroni, Navarino, and Methoni.
+Greek-speaking Muslims lived in cities, citadels, towns, and some villages close to fortified settlements in the Peloponnese, such as Patras, Rio, Tripolitsa, Koroni, Navarino, and Methoni.
 Evliya Chelebi has also mentioned in his Seyahatnâme that the language of all Muslims in Morea was Urumşa, which is demotic Greek.
-In particular, he mentions that the wives of Muslims in the castle of Gördüs were non-Muslims.
+In particular, he mentions that the wives of Muslims in the castle of Acrocorinth were non-Muslims.
 He says that the peoples of Gastouni speak Urumşa, but that they were devout and friendly nonetheless.
 He explicitly states that the Muslims of Longanikos were converted Greeks, or ahıryan.